-Trump claims US has held direct nuclear talks with Iran
+Trump claims US held direct nuclear talks with Iran

-US president makes claim in an appearance in front of the press with Israeli PM Netanyahu, but also threatens Tehran.
+The US president makes the claim in a media conference with Israeli Prime Minister Netanyahu, while also threatening Tehran.

-US President Donald Trump has announced that direct negotiations with Iran over its nuclear programme have begun, after Tehran had previously dismissed Washington’s calls for the talks.
+President Donald Trump has announced that the United States has begun direct negotiations with Iran over its nuclear programme, after Tehran had earlier dismissed Washington’s calls for the talks.

-Speaking at the White House on Monday alongside Israeli Prime Minister Benjamin Netanyahu, Trump said discussions were already underway.
+“We’re having direct talks with Iran, and they’ve started.
+It’ll go on Saturday.
+We have a very big meeting, and we’ll see what can happen,” Trump told reporters at the White House on Monday, alongside Israeli Prime Minister Benjamin Netanyahu.

 Recommended Storieslist of 3 items